What is Safe Zone Training?

-You only need to attend one session, however, it is required that you attend all 3 hours in order to be certified.
-Given the high demand and space limitations, please only sign up if you are certain you can attend.
+You only need to attend one session; to be certified, you must attend all three hours.
+Given the high demand and space limitations, please only sign up if you are certain you can attend .
 Training room/location will be emailed to registered participants as the training day approaches.

-If you wish to schedule a Safe Zone training for your entire office/department, please contact [email protected].
-Each training requires at least 15 participants.
+If you wish to schedule a Safe Zone training for your entire office/department, please contact [email protected] .
+Each group training session requires at least 15 participants.

 History of Safe Zone @ FIT